jovibor/HexCtrl/README.md

-    PBYTE     pData { };          //Pointer to a data to be set. bool      fWhole { true };    //Is a whole byte or just a part of it to be modified. bool      fHighPart { true }; //Shows whether high or low part of the byte should be modified (if the fWhole flag is false). bool      fRepeat { false };  //If ullDataSize < ullSize should data be replaced just one time or ullSize/ullDataSize times.
+    PBYTE     pData { };          //Pointer to a data to be set. bool      fWhole { true };    //Is a whole byte or just a part of it to be modified. bool      fHighPart { true }; //Shows whether high or low part of the byte should be modified (if the fWhole flag is false). bool      fRepeat { false };  //If ullDataSize < ullSize, should data be replaced only one time or ullSize/ullDataSize times.
 };
 ```
 When `ullDataSize` is equal `ullSize`, bytes from `pData` just replace corresponding bytes as is.